By Michael Lanza

-Not everyone likes to wake up early, and your trip doesn’t have to feel like work; just find a balance between how much sleep you need and minimizing your exposure to afternoon heat.
+Not everyone likes to wake up early, and your trip doesn’t have to feel like work.
+Just find a balance between getting adequate sleep and minimizing your exposure to afternoon heat.

 No. 5 Step Lightly

-Make your own little switchbacks in the trail when going downhill.
-Walking straight down a slope’s fall line puts the greatest pressure on your feet, knees, leg muscles, and soft tissue in joints.
-To lessen that impact, especially on steep trails, I like to zigzag slightly in the trail—as if creating my own tiny switchbacks within the footpath—so that I’m landing with each foot at a diagonal angle to the fall line rather than stepping straight down it.
+Walking straight down a slope’s fall line magnifies the strain on your feet, knees, leg muscles, and soft tissue in joints.
+To lessen that impact, especially on steep trails, make your own little, zigzagging switchbacks within the trail when going downhill, so that you’re landing with each foot at a diagonal angle to the fall line rather than stepping straight down it.